7 Tips to Make Your Resume Stand Out

 7 Key Strategies to Elevate Your Resume

 In today's competitive job market, crafting a unique and compelling resume is more important than ever.
-Your resume is the first impression you make on a potential employer, so you want it to be a strong and positive one.
+Your resume is your first chance to impress a potential employer, so make it strong and positive.
 Here are seven tips to help your resume stand out in a crowded field.

 1. Tailor Your Resume to Each Job Application